atomic-penguin/cookbook-yumrepo/README.md

 A **major breaking change in this cookbook is the introduction of an upgrade recipe** for vmware-tools.
-Since VMWare does not support upgrades on their packaged vmware-tools, I created a vmware-tools-upgrade recipe to migrate from vmware-tools 4.1 to 5.0u1.
+Since VMWare does not support upgrades on their packaged vmware-tools, I created a vmware-tools-upgrade recipe to migrate from vmware-tools 4.1 to 5.x.
-You should ensure the yumrepo recipes are not in a base role, until all your nodes have been migrated to 5.0u1.
-Due to this incompatibility, vmware-tools has been removed from the default recipe.
+You should ensure the yumrepo recipes are not in a base role, until all your nodes have been migrated to 5.x.

 ## Individual Recipe Usage: